sveiae/website/_posts/2021-03-01-basic-security-tests.md

 <!-- leadfeeder analytics -->
 {% include leadfeederAnalytics.html %}

-# If attackers can do it, you should test it.
+# Attackers test, you should too.
-TLDR: Get started using standard tests to get real metrics on how your security posture is doing, instead of reading up on hundreds of pages of compliance documents or worrying about the latest security news.
+TLDR: Get control of your security.
+Jump into improving your security posture by seeing which important security controls you fail.
+This gives you immediate feedback on what you need to improve on, instead of going through the process of "dreaming up" ideal architectures, being overwhelmed by hundreds of pages of compliance documents, or worrying about the latest security news.

-If you just want to start testing, head over to [register][create account] for a free trial of our testing software.
+If you want to start testing immediately, [register][create account] for a free trial of our testing software.

 ## Problem: compliance- and-hype driven security.
 ![compliance](/assets/images/2021-03-01/paper-stack.jpeg){:class="img-responsive"}